PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

      ```sh
      PX4_SYS_AUTOSTART=<your new airframe id> ./build/px4_sitl_default/bin/px4
      ```

+To add a new world:

+1. Add your world to the list of worlds found [here](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/worlds_list).
+This is required in order to allow CMake to generate correct targets.

 :::note
 As long as the world file and the model file are in the Gazebo search path `GZ_SIM_RESOURCE_PATH` it is not necessary to add them to the PX4 world and model directories.